-Check out Amazon for No-Contract Cell Phones.
-Lots of good options from Motorola and Blu (running Android) and Nokia/Microsoft (running Windows), etc. You can even activate cell service for a month if you want it as a backup cell phone too!
+Check out no-contract cell phones.
+Lots of good options.
+You can even activate cell service for a month if you want it as a backup cell phone too!

 It’s also good to have a backup system.
 My backup was old-school Cateye cyclometer + paper maps, but if I were to do it again I would have my regular cell phone (with RideWithGPS or CycleTracks app installed) be the backup.
 It takes a while to prep a device for the TABR course (e.g., it can take hours to download the TABR map file), and I didn’t do that in advance with my regular cell phone… oops.

 Do you have any guesses on what the true distance of the route is?
 I keep reading 4400+ miles, which I believe is based on the spot tracker mileage.
 But Adventure Cycling lists the distance as 4228, which is close to the 4,178 listed for the route you uploaded on ridewithgps.